MuhammadFarag/hello-go/README.md

 array := [5]string{"a", "b", "c", "d", "e"}
 ```

+In the last example, we can replace the length of the array `5` with `...` which will result in automatically deducting the size from the number of elements.

 We can use the traditional for loop to loop through the array

 ```go